-The New Testament was written over a period of years during the first century A.D.
+The New Testament (NT) was written over a period of years during the first century A.D.
 It recorded the genealogy of Christ, His birth, His earthly ministry, His death, His burial, His resurrection, His ascension, and the establishment of His church and of His kingdom.
-These events had a time and place during the first century A.D.
-At the date of this writing, that makes the New Testament almost 2,000 years old.
-Thus, the New Testament is an historical record for us, one just as historical as the Old Testament.
+These events had a time and place during the first century A.D., during the “fullness of the time” (Gal.
+4:4).

-When we read the Old Testament we have no trouble recognizing the historical nature, and know that the events it records happened to another people in an earlier place and time.
-But, when people today begin reading the New Testament some have a tendency to take the words recorded out of the first century and slip them into our day and time.
-That is a mistake.
-We must read the New Testament knowing the events recorded, and the words spoken happened in the past.
+When we read the Old Testament (OT) we have no trouble recognizing the historical nature.
+We know that the events it records happened to another people in an earlier place and time.
+But, when people today begin reading the NT some have a tendency to take the words recorded out of the first century A.D. and slip them into our day and time.
+They treat the NT as though it was written yesterday to us.

 Heb.
 9:26, “For then must he often have suffered since the foundation of the world: but now once in the end of the world hath he appeared to put away sin by the sacrifice of himself.”
+(KJV)

-ASV Heb.
+Heb.
 9:26, “else must he often have suffered since the foundation of the world: but now once at the end of the ages hath he been manifested to put away sin by the sacrifice of himself.”
+(ASV)